awsdocs/amazon-codeguru-reviewer-user-guide/doc_source/troubleshooting.md

 ## Why did my code review fail?<a name="troubleshooting-status-code-review-failed"></a>

 To check the failure status reason of the code review, call the `DescribeCodeReview` API using the AWS CLI or the AWS SDK\.
 You can also find more information about why the code review failed from the status reason on the console\.
-To view details about a code review status on the console, navigate to the **Code reviews** page and select the code review that failed\.
-Then choose **Action**, **View code review details**\.
+To view details about a code review status on the console, navigate to the **Code reviews** page and choose the name of the code review that failed\.\.

 Code reviews usually fail for the following reasons:
 + Source code access permissions are revoked, and CodeGuru Reviewer was not able to clone the source code to review\.
 In CodeCommit, this usually happens when the customer removes the “codeguru\-reviewer–enabled” repository tag from the repository\.
 The easiest way to fix this is to disassociate the repository and then associate the repository again\.